MogJP/LikesGetter/README.md

 # LikesGetter
-get all user-id from likes.
+get all user-id from Twitter likes.

 how to install/use

-creating yt vid...please wait
+install tampermonkey
+install this script
+open likes window in twitter
+reload page
+click weird button
+wait until finished
+download file